openaq/openaq-metadata-editor/auth0-setup.md

   "issuer": "https://<The auth0 account id.
 Ex: openaq-prod>.auth0.com/"
 }
 ```
+NOTE: It's imperative that the issuer has a trailing `/`.

 ## Frontend
 The frontend config also needs a `auth` key with the following properties: